Ricardo Gomes (Cape Verdean footballer): Partizan

 On 8 June 2018, Gomes signed with Serbian club FK Partizan.
 On 26 August he scored his first SuperLiga goal for them, helping to a 3−1 away defeat of FK Mačva Šabac.
 He added another on 23 September in the 1−1 draw with Red Star Belgrade in the Eternal Derby, being subsequently voted by Mozzart Sport as his side's best player.

-Gomes finished his only season with 26 goals across all competitions, which made him the joint-best foreigner in Partizan's history.
+Gomes finished his only season with 26 goals in all competitions, which made him the joint-best foreigner in Partizan's history.

 Sharjah

 In August 2019, Gomes joined UAE Pro League champions Sharjah FC, helping to win the UAE Super Cup on penalties shortly after his arrival.
 The following February, he was loaned to fellow league club Al-Ittihad Kalba SC until the end of the season.

 Return to Partizan

 On 25 June 2021, Gomes returned to Partizan and signed a three-year contract.
 He scored six goals in his first seven competitive appearances, including braces in 4–0 away league wins against FK Proleter Novi Sad and FK Kolubara.
 He totalled 38 for the campaign for the runners-up, being voted the league's best player and scorer while breaking Mateja Kežman's 2000 record.